webdev-html/periodicTable/README.md

 The five features of the database:

-A Dropdown
+A Dropdown for all the elements

-A text box for information
+A text box for information on them

-A text box to search elements(element has to start with capital letter)
+A text box to search elements(elements have to start with capital letter)

 Arrow keys to move through elements

-clear the text box of all information
+Clear the text box of all information

 # How to open Database